Officers 'did what they could' in Texas killings: chief - Journal du Cameroun

 The school remained sealed by police tape and an official said all campuses in the district will be closed Monday and Tuesday.

-Officers escorted students and staff back onto school property Saturday, but only to collect valuables.
+Officers escorted students and staff back onto school property, but only to collect valuables, as people stopped to leave flowers outside.

+Among the visitors was Allie Sybert, 12, who arrived with her parents and little sister.

+“You just feel so stressed to go to school,” Sybert, of Lake Jackson, Texas, told AFP.

+“I just don’t understand why anybody would want to do that to people,” she said, expressing hope schools would consider boosting security.

-Grief counselors and comfort dogs were on hand at a local church where the Red Cross had opened a Family Assistance Center for those affected by the shooting.
+Grief counselors and comfort dogs were on hand at a local church where the Red Cross opened a family assistance center for those affected by the shooting.

 The New York Times cited an affidavit written by one investigator as saying the suspect had confessed and said he spared “students he did like so he could have his story told.”